Rixubis Side Effects

 Applies to coagulation factor ix: intravenous powder for solution

-As well as its needed effects, coagulation factor ix (the active ingredient contained in Rixubis) may cause unwanted side effects that require medical attention.
+Along with its needed effects, coagulation factor ix (the active ingredient contained in Rixubis) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - blurred vision